duneanalytics/docs/docs/app/decoding-contracts.md

 You can view your submissions and their processing status at any time by navigating to [My Creations > Contracts](https://dune.com/browse/contracts/authored).

+Contract submissions are usually processed within a few hours, but some submissions may require additional time.
+Once a contract has been approved, it may take up to an hour for the data to become available, and up to six hours for historical data to be included.

 ## Frequently Asked Questions

 #### How do I submit contract information manually?